Is Aquaphor Safe for Dogs? Dos and Don’ts

 Q: Is Aquaphor safe for dogs who have sensitive skin?

-A: The hypoallergenic nature of Aquaphor makes it safe for dogs with sensitive skin, but always perform a patch test first to rule out any unpleasant reactions.
+A: Aquaphor’s hypoallergenic nature makes it safe for dogs with sensitive skin, but always perform a patch test first to rule out unpleasant reactions.

 Share this article and spread the love